Looking for some of the best logos of all time and their meaning?

 Henri Nestle incorporated the company in 1968 and made use of his family’s coat of arms as an inspiration for the Nestle logo..
 Nestle, a word that translates to digital nest in German, uses the imagery of birds providing food for their young ones.

-It wasn’t until 1938 that this iconic logo was combined with the lettering.
+It wasn’t until 1938 that this best logo was combined with the lettering.
 Moreover, it was in 1988 that the modernized version of the Nestle logo that we know today came into existence.
 That said, over the years the logo had seen many renditions that simplify it and further modernized to make it more appealing to the wider audience.

 Starbucks, one of the most iconic coffee brands, designed its logo around the Greek mythology figure of a siren or a twin tail mermaid.
 Sirens in Greek mythology lure sailors and shipmen into the sea.